ALASdoo/alasdoo_com_v2/content/english/contact.md

       name: 'Vilmos Somogyi'
       image: 'images/contact/Vilmos.png'
       alt: "Vilmos Somoqyi, co-founder, CEO"
-      content: 'As one of the co-founders Vilmos has built ALAS on the foundations of an IT company founded by his father.
-Today it is a modern IT outsourcing and consulting company with family values at its core.'
+      content: 'As one of the co&#8209;founders, Vilmos has built ALAS on the foundations of an IT company founded by his father.
+Today, it is a modern IT outsourcing and consulting company with family values at its core.'
       form_title: 'Are you looking to add value to your business?'
       form_content:
         'Whether you are a corporation, a small business, or a startup, we can create a customized plan for your development and quality assurance enhancements.